microsoft/PowerToys/doc/releases/tests-checklist-template.md

   - [ ] Test switching between remapping while holding down modifiers - Eg. Ctrl+D->Ctrl+A and Ctrl+E->Ctrl+V, hold Ctrl and press D followed by E. Should select all and paste over it in a text editor.
 Similar steps for Windows key shortcuts.

 ## PowerRename
 - [ ] Check if disable and enable of the module works.
+(On Win11) Check if both old context menu and Win11 tier1 context menu items are present when module is enabled.
 - [ ] Check that with the `Show icon on context menu` icon is shown and vice versa.
 - [ ] Check if `Appear only in extended context menu` works.
 - [ ] Enable/disable autocomplete.